 In summary, keeping littermates together can provide kittens with additional support during stressful situations and companionship, but this rarely interferes with healthy social development and the ability to become independent.
 So, depending on your unique situation and accommodations at home, choosing two cats can sometimes be better than just one!

 "Siblings teach us about fairness, cooperation, kindness and caring - quite often the hard way." - Pamela Dugdale.

-b) Kittens who grow up together can remain friends or… not.
-A lot of times kittens bond very tightly during the early weeks of life.
-Some sibling pairs carry this bond into adulthood, while others, sadly, don't.
-It is nearly impossible to predict whether a littermate pair will remain friends once grown up.
-The dynamics of the littermate duo can change greatly and quickly, often due to competition for your attention or territorial conflict.
-If you have a sibling duo who are not purrfectly peaceful and synchronized with each other, we recommend this article by WebMD on Aggression Between Cats in Your Household.
+The dynamics of a littermate duo can change drastically, often due to competition for your attention or a territorial conflict.
+If you have a sibling duo that is not purr-fectly peaceful and in sync with each other, we recommend this article by WebMD on Aggression Between Cats in Your Household.

-With that being said, unless two cats are identical twins (which cannot be determined based off appearance), the DNA test results of two cat littermates are expected to be different.
-While siblings will have a certain amount of DNA in common, the combination of all the possible genetic variants given by the parents will be unique for each individual.
-And again, multiple fathers are very common in cats (particularly stray cats), which increases genetic diversity in the litter.
+Unless two cats are identical twins, which cannot be determined based off of appearance alone, the DNA test results of two cat littermates are expected to be different.
+While siblings will have a certain amount of shared DNA in common, the combination of all of the possible genetic variants passed down by the parents will be unique for each individual.
+This is further complicated by the previously mentioned fact that multiple fathers are very common in cat litters (particularly with stray cats), which increases the genetic diversity of the litter.

 Get To Know Your Cat Better With Basepaws